rogermiranda1000/TwitchTTSBot/README.md

 - Set the OAuth token in `"oauth": "oauth:<token>"`
 - Set the PubSub token in a new entry: `"pubsub": "<token>"`

+Optional additional properties:

+- You can add a character limit by setting `"input_limit": 450`

 #### Website audio player

 ##### Install